Discover The Pros And Cons Of Bluetooth-Enabled TVs

 Limitations of Bluetooth-enabled TVs

-Despite the many benefits of Bluetooth-enabled TVs, there are certain limitations that users may face.
+Despite the many benefits of Bluetooth-enabled TVs, there are certain that users may face.
 In this section, we will discuss the three main limitations of Bluetooth-enabled TVs: range limitations, audio quality issues, and compatibility issues.

 Range Limitations